 Our cash flows provided by operations differs from our net income (loss) due to these primary factors: (i) accretion of discount or premium on our real estate securities and loans (including the accrual of interest payable at maturity) and deferred financing costs, (ii) amortization of favorable and unfavorable leasehold intangibles from the acquisition of the Traditional Golf business in December 2013, (iii) accretion of the golf membership deposit liabilities in interest expense, (iv) amortization of prepaid golf membership dues, (v) gains and losses from sales of assets, (vi) the valuation allowance recorded in connection with our loan assets, as well as other-than-temporary impairment on our securities, Traditional Golf business and other investments, (vii) unrealized gains or losses on our investments, (viii) non-cash gains or losses associated with our early extinguishment of debt, (ix) non-cash gains on deconsolidation, and (x) depreciation and amortization on our investments.
-Proceeds from the sale of assets which serve as collateral for our CDO financings, including gains thereon, are required to be retained in the CDO structure until the related bonds are retired and are, therefore, not available to fund current cash needs outside of these structures.

 The sources of our distributions are net cash provided by operating activities, net cash provided by investing activities and cash equivalents as they represent the return on our portfolio of investments in real estate debt and golf related real estate and operations.
-The Company has paid preferred dividends of \$1.4 million thus far in fiscal year 2017, and our board of directors elected not to pay a common stock dividend in the first quarter of 2017 to retain capital for growth.
-For the three months ended March 31, 2017, the Company reported net cash used in operating activities of \$9.4 million, net cash provided by investing activities of \$295.8 million, net cash used in financing activities of \$299.5 million and cash and cash equivalents of \$127.0 million as of
+The Company has paid preferred dividends of \$2.8 million thus far in fiscal year 2017, and our board of directors elected not to declare common stock dividends in the first six months of fiscal year 2017 to retain capital for growth.
+For the six months ended June 30, 2017, the Company reported net cash used in operating activities of \$10.3 million, net cash provided by investing activities of \$293.8 million, net cash used in financing activities of \$305.6 million and cash and cash equivalents of \$118.0 million as of June 30, 2017.

-March 31, 2017.
 As a result of our revocation of REIT election, effective January 1, 2017, we are no longer subject to the distribution requirements applicable to REITs.
-The timing and amount of distributions are in the sole discretion of our board of directors, which considers our earnings, financial performance and condition, debt service obligations and applicable debt covenants, tax considerations, as well as capital expenditure requirements, business prospects and other factors that our board of directors may deem relevant from time to time.
+The timing and amount of distributions are in the sole discretion of our board of directors, which considers our earnings, financial performance and condition, debt service obligations and applicable debt covenants, tax considerations, as well as capital expenditure requirements, business prospects and other factors that our board of directors may deem relevant from time to time